Corpus Christi Hit and Run Accident Law Firm

 Filing a report with the police after being the victim of a hit and run is important and should always be done.
 This will allow the police to try and locate the driver and will help with any insurance claims.
 When contacting the police, give them the names and contact information of any witnesses, all the information you have about the car, the time and location of the accident, and any other relevant information.

 If you or a loved one has been injured in a hit and run accident, the Corpus Christi hit and run accident lawyers are here to help.
 With over four decades of experience in personal injury law, we know how to get results for you.
 Contact Brunkenhoefer, P.C.
-Injury Attorney today for a free consultation by calling us at 361-888-8808, chatting live with us on our site, or by filling out a contact form.
+Injury Law today for a free consultation by calling us at 361-888-8808, chatting live with us on our site, or by filling out a contact form.
 We’re ready to help you, so call us now.